 Step 4: Select the duration of a task and the owner

-Use column J to enter in how many days a task must be completed.
+Use column J to enter how many days a task must be completed.
 Use column K to add the name of the task owner.

 Start tracking your team’s progress